Updated Mar 11, 2026

-Q: How do students with different student needs respond to active learning methods such as flipped classrooms and Quectures?
+Q: How do students with different learning needs respond to active learning methods such as flipped classrooms and Quectures?

 Q: What are the specific challenges and solutions in implementing active learning strategies in large classes?